Sedum: Taxonomy

 Sedum was first formally described by Carl Linnaeus in 1753, with 15 species.
 Of the genera encompassed by the Crassulaceae family, Sedum is the most species rich, the most morphologically diverse and most complex taxonomically.
-Historically it was placed in the subfamily Sedoideae, of which it was the type genus.
-Of the three modern subfamilies of the Crassulaceae, based on molecular phylogenetics Sedum is placed in the subfamily Sempervivoideae.
+Historically, it was placed in the subfamily Sedoideae, of which it was the type genus.
+Of the three modern subfamilies of the Crassulaceae, based on molecular phylogenetics, Sedum is placed in the subfamily Sempervivoideae.
 Although the genus has been greatly reduced, from about 600 to 420–470 species, by forming up to 32 segregate genera, it still constitutes a third of the family and is polyphyletic.

-Sedum species are found in four of six major crown clades wthin subfamily Sempervivoideae of Crassulaceae and are allocated to tribes, as follows:
+Sedum species are found in four of six major crown clades within subfamily Sempervivoideae of Crassulaceae and are allocated to tribes, as follows:

-In addition at least nine other distinct genera appear to be nested within Sedum.
-However the number of species found outside of the first two clades (Tribe Sedeae) are only a small fraction of the whole genus.
+In addition, at least nine other distinct genera appear to be nested within Sedum.
+However, the number of species found outside of the first two clades (Tribe Sedeae) are only a small fraction of the whole genus.
 Therefore the current circumscription, which is somewhat artificial and catch-all must be considered unstable.
 The relationships between the tribes of Sempervivoideae is shown in the cladogram.

-There are now thought to be approximately 55 European species.
+There are now thought to be approximately 55 European species in the genus.
 Sedum demonstrates a wide variation in chromosome numbers, and polyploidy is common.
 Chromosome number is considered an important taxonomic feature.

 Earlier authors placed a number of Sedum species outside of these clades, such as S. spurium, S. stellatum and S. kamtschaticum (Telephium clade), that has been segregated into Phedimus (tribe Umbiliceae).
 Given the substantial taxonomic challenges presented by this highly polyphyletic genus, a number of radical solutions have been proposed for what is described as the "Sedum problem", all of which would require a substantial number of new combinations within Sempervivoideae.
 Nikulin and colleagues (2016) have recommended that, given the monophyly of Aeonieae and Semperviveae, species of Sedum outside of the tribe Sedeae (all in subgenus Gormania) be removed from the genus and reallocated.
-However this does not resolve the problem of other genera embedded within Sedum, in Sedeae.
+However, this does not resolve the problem of other genera embedded within Sedum, in Sedeae.
 In the largest published phylogenetic study (2020), the authors propose placing all taxa within Sedeae in genus Sedum, and transferring all other Sedum species in the remaining Sempervivoideae clades to other genera.
 This expanded Sedum s.l. would comprise about 755 species.